mshafer1/frclabviewtutorials/_tutorials/fgv/index.md

 This example implements a default.

-{% include zoomableImage.html path='images/useDefault.png' alt='Use the default value when not reading' scaler='' height=608 width=510 %}
+{% include zoomableImage.html path='images/useDefault.png' alt='Use the default value when not reading' height=608 width=510 %}

 And we are Done. <a href="files/fgv.vi" download>Click here to download the finished version</a>